Kayisu/chess/README.md

-# satranc
+# chess
-Satranç taþlarýnýn hareket edebildiði kareleri gösteren c# form uygulamasý
+C# form application that shows the squares where chess pieces can move